-- Please save the created backup image at a accessable place for the target computer, such as removable device or network location.
+- Please save the created backup image at an accessible place for the target computer, such as removable device or network location.

-Steps to restore Windows 10 backup to dissimilar hardware
+Steps of Windows 10 image backup restoring to different hardware

 Step 1.
 Insert the bootable media, press the specific key at startup (depends on computer brand and model, could be Del, Esc, F2, etc.) to enter BIOS, set the bootable media as the first boot option, then the PC will automatically guide you into AOMEI Backupper interface.

 Step 2.
 Click Restore on the left panel.
-Then click Select Image File to select the Windows 10 backup image (usually it is an .ISO file. ).
+Then click Select Image File to select the Windows 10 backup image (usually it is a .adi file).

 If the Windows 10 backup is saved on network drive, choose Share/NAS > Add Network Location, and type the display name, IP address, username and password of your network drive.
 Then, you can select the backup image.

-Step 3.
-Choose the destination disk you want to restore, then click Next.
+Step 4.
+Choose the destination disk you want to restore to, then click Next.